TreeHacks/hardware_hackpack/README.md

 ## Micropython on the Pico

 1) Connect the pico: Connect the pico to your computer by simply plugging it in.
-You do not need to press the bootsel button and no folder will be popping up this time around.
+Do not press the bootsel button.
+Furthermore, no folder will be appearing this time.

 2) Connect to Thonny: Next, open up the thonny editor we downloaded in step 1 of "Setup".